 Arjuna Farnsworth led off the firm’s convention involvement on Thursday, June 22 by being one of four expert panelists on a presentation titled, “Benson Revisited.”
 Diane Benson was the plaintiff in a much-chronicled workers’ compensation case in 2007 that was later appealed and continues to reverberate today.
 Farnsworth has long studied the case for its implications in the field.

-Later that day, Boxer & Gerson Partner and Workers’ Compensation Specialist Maria Sager served as moderator for a panel on ““Immigrants’ Rights in Workers’ Compensation.”
+Later that day, Boxer & Gerson Partner and Workers’ Compensation Specialist Maria Grasso served as moderator for a panel on ““Immigrants’ Rights in Workers’ Compensation.”
 Sager has a longtime interest in the topic, on which she speaks regularly both to the legal community and in public presentations.
 She frequently touches on the subject in a monthly radio interview show on the Spanish language station KIQI in San Francisco.

 The conference’s second day saw two Boxer & Gerson associate attorneys serve on morning panels.
 Warren Pulley, a former California State Bar Workers’ Compensation “Defense Attorney of the Year,” lent his nearly three decades of experience to a panel entitled, “Evidence: Procedure and Substance.”
 It examined a range of issues on deposition and trial procedures, rules of evidence, and pre-trial preparations.